 Images courtesy of the Pennsylvania Historical and Museum Commission, Pennsylvania State Archives

 When these posters were created, the two chief sources of water pollution in Pennsylvania were untreated sewage and waste from industries ranging from milk plants, distilleries, and slaughterhouses to mines, refineries, and paper mills.
 The series reflects the historical challenges of balancing human health, economic activity, and environmental quality . . . challenges that continue today.

-Water Pics is installed on the façade of our building at 315 Chestnut Street in Old City Philadelphia, and will remain on view through spring 2022.
+Water Pics is installed on the façade of our building at 315 Chestnut Street in Old City Philadelphia.

 Learn more about the history of water at sciencehistory.org/downstream.